a-rendon/Emotion-Driven-Content-Optimization/README.md

 ## Project Overview

-Our project explores how emotional responses—captured through physiological signals like EEG, heart rate, and eye-tracking—can inform content personalization and recommendation systems beyond traditional click- or swipe-based data.
+Our project explores how emotional responses captured through physiological signals like EEG, heart rate, and eye-tracking can inform content personalization and recommendation systems beyond traditional click or swipe-based data.

 We are developing a framework that maps multimodal biosignals to emotional states using the PAD (Pleasure–Arousal–Dominance) model, treating it as a regression-based emotional representation rather than categorical classification.
 By analyzing open-source datasets such as DEAP and Neuma, we aim to extract meaningful emotional features (attention, engagement, and pleasure) and correlate them with content labels (ads, videos, or game stimuli).